Hit enter after type your search item

 There are other ways of installing the Material Icons as well e.g. self-hosted.
 For setting up material icons, read this guide.

 The next step is using the markup in the place where you intend to display the icons.
-In the example, I used camera icon as follows:
+In the example, I used the camera icon as follows:

 <i class=”material-icons”>camera_enhance</i>

-You may get the code of any icon by visiting the website and click on any icon that you require.
+You may get the code of any icon by visiting the website and clicking on any icon that you require.
 A blue bar should display in the bottom where you can see < > ICON FONT caption.
 Click this and it will display the code that you may copy on your web page as shown below:

 Bootstrap material setup